Kenfigure™: a YAML spec to define Benchling configurations

 See examples/Chemical.yaml for a more complete annotated example.

 Here are some benefits of documenting your Benchling configuration in kenfigure files in git.
 In no particular order: (Note that I’m included some benefits are required additional tooling that is not open source.
-I’ve left these bullet points here since it helps to show the future possibilities when it’s with Go2 Software proprietary tools or others.)
+I’ve left these bullet points here since it helps to show the future possibilities whether it’s with Go2 Software proprietary tools or others.)

 Here’s some doc for how to configure PyCharm for YAML editing with a custom schema.